zinserjan/react-typescript-starter/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm run storybook`

+Runs storybook in development mode.<br>
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

+Now you can change components and write stories whenever you need to.
+You’ll get those changes into Storybook in a snap with the help of Webpack’s HMR API.

+### `npm run build-storybook`

+Builds the storybook for production to the `storybook-static` folder.<br>

 ## Folder Structure

 For the project to build, **these files must exist with exact filenames**: